astronomer/docs/astro/ci-cd.md

     - `ASTRONOMER_KEY_ID`: Your Deployment API key ID
     - `ASTRONOMER_KEY_SECRET`: Your Deployment API key secret
-    - `DEPLOYMENT_ID`: The Deployment ID of your production deployment
+    - `ASTRONOMER_DEPLOYMENT_ID`: The Deployment ID of your production deployment

     Be sure to set the values for your API credentials as secret.